 4. Enter contests

 This is a fun, low-pressure way to gain exposure for your artwork among your peers, and potentially comments, favs and votes on your image.
-Plus, if you win it give you something to blog about!
+Plus, if you win it give you something to blog about! 🙂 You can also create a gallery within your FAA account for any Award Winning Artwork.

 There are three types of contests in terms of how voting is handled: Juried, FAA Only (only members can vote), and General Public (anyone with a FaceBook account can vote).
 Juried and FAA Only contests will tend to have the best images ranking the highest.
 General Public contests can sometimes morph into popularity contests as a few participants will solicit votes on their FaceBook account (a practice that is frowned upon by many).
 I choose not to solicit votes because it doesn’t feel right for me personally.
 Whatever your opinion on the subject, be sure to abide by the rules of each contest.